adamtorres/example-stocks/docs/readme.md

 [TOC]

 # Yet Another Python Tutorial
+## Assumptions

+Local system
+:    You are using OSX as your local OS.
+Some of the steps will be using `brew` to install packages.
+Depending on how much of that there is, I might include steps for other systems.

+Patience
+:    You have an abundance of patience as I've not written a tutorial before.

 ## Summary
 This tutorial will cover setting up a webserver, database, RESTful API, and workers.
 Initially, these will be set up on the local OSX system.
 A subsequent section will show how to do the same on a local docker.
 Then a remote docker system will be used while showing some benefits and limitations for doing so.